Studio Monitors 101 –

 Summary (TL;DR)

-Studio monitor speakers differ from regular speakers due to their flat frequency response, making them more accurate for reproducing sound.
+There are active monitors and passive monitors.
 Active monitors have built-in amplifiers and are simpler to use, while passive monitors require external amplifiers, offering more flexibility.

 Wattage is significant for sound levels without distortion; for beginners, 50-75 watts per channel is a good start.
 Regarding cost, beginners can find decent monitors for around $200-$400, intermediate users should expect to spend $400-$1,000, and professionals might spend upwards of $1,000 per monitor.